 If we avoid taking supplements and focus on getting our vitamin supply from real food, not only do we reduce the risk of overdosing on one vitamin, but we also allow the multiple vitamins found in that one food to work together and be used in the body as they should.
 Think of netball: multiple team players are needed to get the ball from one end of the court to the other to score the goal.
 Vitamins are the same: multiple vitamins are needed to work together so they get absorbed and do what they need to do properly in the body.

-I have vitamins, but I make them in the form of a shot myself.
-When I feel like I am coming down with a cold or flu, I blend the following ingredients together and have a few shots of it each day until I'm feeling better!
+Based on professional advice, I take vitamins and supplements to ensure my body is not missing out on any critical nutrients, but I use these as a 'top up' to my baseline healthy diet.
+Also, when I feel like I am coming down with a cold or flu, I blend the following ingredients together and have a few shots of it each day until I'm feeling better!

 1 cup coconut water